duoxianwulian/dxdop/README.md

 **Hardware Environment**

-- The platform is currently only adapted for secondary development on <a href="https://koodle.cn/" target="_blank">Koodle IoT devices</a>.
+- The dejaOS is currently only adapted for secondary development on <a href="https://koodle.cn/" target="_blank">Koodle IoT devices</a>.

 **Tools and Services**